k20012691/portfolio/README.md

 # Personal Website

-This is the most recent version of my personal website.
-It has been created using React and MUI.
+v2 of my personal website with styling changes, performance optimisation, and other updates.